AdrianaStoi/tic-tac-toe/README.md

 ![Bug asking for user input only once](https://github.com/AdrianaStoi/tic-tac-toe/blob/main/documentation/imagestesting/bug_asking_for_user_input_only_once.png)  ![Fixed bug indentation of condition false](https://github.com/AdrianaStoi/tic-tac-toe/blob/main/documentation/imagestesting/fixed_bug_indentation_of_condition_false.png)

-* When it was a tie there were two messages displayed “_It’s a tie_” and “_Computer won_”.
+* When it was a tie, there were two messages displayed: “_It’s a tie_” and “_Computer won_”.
 * Fixed bug by adding an “_if/else_” condition under the while loop when there is a winner, as per below:

 ![Bug two messages appear when tie](https://github.com/AdrianaStoi/tic-tac-toe/blob/main/documentation/imagestesting/bug_two_messages_appear_when_tie.png)  ![Solved bug tie one message displayed](https://github.com/AdrianaStoi/tic-tac-toe/blob/main/documentation/imagestesting/solved_bug_tie_one_message_displayed.png)